“Are AICPA life insurance rates the best I can get?” This is the kind of question we get all the time.

 As with most group life insurance coverage, the rates with AICPA are typically discounted on the group life insurance policies available through the association.

 However, as with many of the other group plans that are offered by Prudential Life, it is possible the rate could increase every few years.

 In this case, the rates typically increase every five years.

-Because there is no guarantee that a group life plan won’t raise its premium rates, the way to avoid this is to purchase an individual policy.
+Because there is no guarantee that a group life plan won’t raise its premium rates, the way to avoid this is to purchase an individual policy with level premiums.

 This way, a policyholder is at least assured that he or she is guaranteed that the policy’s premium is locked in for the life of the policy.

-The refund is mainly provided from funds that have not been used for expenses or claims and is therefore given back to the plan’s participants.
+The refund is mainly provided from funds that have not been used for expenses or claims and are therefore given back to the plan’s participants.

 While this return feature sounds like an excellent add-on to the policy, typically these refunds don’t outweigh the costs of the higher premiums you pay every month, especially since you are not guaranteed to receive the refund every year.

 Therefore, unlike an individual whole life insurance policy, for example, where the cash value component offers the policyholder a guaranteed interest rate on his or her funds, the policyholder in an AICPA plan could end up with no cash in the policy if the plan must pay out a high amount of claims or other expenses in a given year.

 Likewise, if someone is simply seeking term life insurance, there is no need for any cash or refund feature, as they would actually only be seeking pure death benefit protection at the best premium price.